 - Loud first heart sound with an opening snap in early diastole.

-- A mid-late diastolic murmur, best heard, with the patient in the left lateral position, with the bell of the stethoscope (see separate article Heart Auscultation).
+- A mid-late diastolic murmur, best heard, with the patient in the left lateral position, with the bell of the stethoscope (see the separate Heart Auscultation article).

 - Atrial fibrillation.